 In reading the various forums from the October 2010 version of this incident, we find several who claimed that the photo at that time was years old, perhaps 5 to 8 years old, but no evidence was offered.

-We still have yet to hear the results of the Malaysian police investigation, which apparently didn’t get very far.
+We never found the results of the Malaysian police investigation, which apparently didn’t get very far.

 If you have any additional info about this photo, especially about earlier sightings online than August 2010, please post a comment.